open99-community/open99/files/README.md

 # `files`

-Currently unused.
-Will be the default `C:/` drive, maybe.
+Currently unused for the most part.
+These are just system assets.